Kay-ddggxh/CI-PP2_memory-card-game/README.md

 ## Design

 This game was designed with simple, intuitive functionality in mind.
-All features are self-explanetory and the game itself is rather common, thus the rules are well known.
-But even without initial understanding of the game, the user is able quickly figure out how to play it by trying out the site's different features.
+All features are self-explanetory and the game itself is rather common, thus the rules are well known and not discussed in to much detail on the actual site.
+Even without initial understanding of the game, the user is able to quickly figure out how to play it by trying out the site's different features.

+It is assumed that anybody coming across this game, i.e. searching for a One Punch Man card game is already aware of the protagonist the game is based on.
+For those who aren't, a link to the OPM wiki is found in a brief description of the character Saitama.

 ### Wireframes